balaji-balu/awesome-articles/elixir.md

 Flow
 (Module)

+Registry: A local, decentralized and scalable key-value process storage.

 ### Eco-system:

 [PoolBoy](https://elixirschool.com/en/lessons/misc/poolboy) : You can easily exhaust your system resources if you do not limit the maximum number of concurrent processes that your program can spawn.
 Poolboy is a widely used lightweight, generic pooling library for Erlang that addresses this issue.